markoes/eonicsinbox/InboxArticle.md

-# Title of amazing article
+# Title of YOUR amazing article

 *Every Inbox article has an introdution section before the real article starts.
 This should be a short piece of text providing an overview of what the article will be about.
 It is also possible to have a header image for your article, but this is not mandatory.*